Healthy Banana Oatmeal Muffins

 1 cup old fashioned oats

 • In a medium mixing bowl, mash your bananas with the back of a fork until there are no large lumps.
+I recommend measuring to make sure you have 1 cup.

 2 medium overripe bananas